bryantgillespie/nuxt3-directus-starter/README.md

 ### Tailwind CSS

+If you don't already have a license for Tailwind UI, I highly recommend picking one up.

 #### Primary Color

 All the base components included in the starter use a `primary` class like `class="text-primary-600 bg-primary-500"` for colors to make it simple to change your preferred base color.